metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_cluster_template_v1alpha1_manifest.md

 Optional:

-- `metadata` (Attributes) ObjectMeta is metadata that all persisted resources must have, which includes all objectsusers must create.
-This is a copy of customizable fields from metav1.ObjectMeta.ObjectMeta is embedded in 'Machine.Spec', 'MachineDeployment.Template' and 'MachineSet.Template',which are not top-level Kubernetes objects.
-Given that metav1.ObjectMeta has lots of special casesand read-only fields which end up in the generated CRD validation, having it as a subset simplifiesthe API and some issues that can impact user experience.During the [upgrade to controller-tools@v2](https://github.com/kubernetes-sigs/cluster-api/pull/1054)for v1alpha2, we noticed a failure would occur running Cluster API test suite against the new CRDs,specifically 'spec.metadata.creationTimestamp in body must be of type string: 'null''.The investigation showed that 'controller-tools@v2' behaves differently than its previous versionwhen handling types from [metav1](k8s.io/apimachinery/pkg/apis/meta/v1) package.In more details, we found that embedded (non-top level) types that embedded 'metav1.ObjectMeta'had validation properties, including for 'creationTimestamp' (metav1.Time).The 'metav1.Time' type specifies a custom json marshaller that, when IsZero() is true, returns 'null'which breaks validation because the field isn't marked as nullable.In future versions, controller-tools@v2 might allow overriding the type and validation for embeddedtypes.
+- `metadata` (Attributes) ObjectMeta is metadata that all persisted resources must have, which includes all objects users must create.
+This is a copy of customizable fields from metav1.ObjectMeta.
+ObjectMeta is embedded in 'Machine.Spec', 'MachineDeployment.Template' and 'MachineSet.Template', which are not top-level Kubernetes objects.
+Given that metav1.ObjectMeta has lots of special cases and read-only fields which end up in the generated CRD validation, having it as a subset simplifies the API and some issues that can impact user experience.
+During the [upgrade to controller-tools@v2](https://github.com/kubernetes-sigs/cluster-api/pull/1054) for v1alpha2, we noticed a failure would occur running Cluster API test suite against the new CRDs, specifically 'spec.metadata.creationTimestamp in body must be of type string: 'null''.
+The investigation showed that 'controller-tools@v2' behaves differently than its previous version when handling types from [metav1](k8s.io/apimachinery/pkg/apis/meta/v1) package.
+In more details, we found that embedded (non-top level) types that embedded 'metav1.ObjectMeta' had validation properties, including for 'creationTimestamp' (metav1.Time).
+The 'metav1.Time' type specifies a custom json marshaller that, when IsZero() is true, returns 'null' which breaks validation because the field isn't marked as nullable.
+In future versions, controller-tools@v2 might allow overriding the type and validation for embedded types.
 When that happens, this hack should be revisited. (see [below for nested schema](#nestedatt--spec--template--metadata))

 <a id="nestedatt--spec--template--spec"></a>
 ### Nested Schema for `spec.template.spec`